menu

 Demographics

-The percentage of adults in Windsor with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.17% of adults in Windsor have a bachelor's degree or advanced degree.
+The citizens of Windsor are slightly less educated than the national average of 21.84% for the average city or town: 14.17% of adults in Windsor have a bachelor's degree or advanced degree

 Windsor is an extremely ethnically-diverse borough.
 The people who call Windsor home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windsor residents report their race to be White, followed by Black or African-American.
 Windsor also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.06% of the borough’s residents.
 Important ancestries of people in Windsor include German, English, Irish, Italian, and Polish.